egonelbre/spark/programming-parts/basics-of-programming.rst

 	Computers are stupid... very, very stupid.

-If a person comes from using computers to programming computers this may feel weird.
-The computer seems intelligent to a user.
-We also use language to convey instructions to the computer and that also looks like it understands things.
+If a person moves from using computers to programming this may feel weird.
+The computer seems intelligent to a user, we use language to convey instructions to the computer and that also looks like it understands things.
+The simplest example of such intelligence would be Google.

-For example when I say to you "elephant is pink", you probably will imagine a pink elephant, with a trunk, ears, legs and a tail.
+What happens when people process language?
+For example when I say to you "elephant is pink", you probably will imagine a pink elephant, with a trunk, a few ears, legs and a tail.
 We have a lot of assumptions about things.
 Even the color pink is a thing we assume to exist.

 Now when we do the same thing in some programming language::